Five Horror Movies On Netflix Featuring Strong Women

 Final Girl

 A man (Wes Bentley of American Beauty) trains a young woman (Abigail Breslin of All the Fine Boys) to be a killing machine.
-Her new talents payoff when she becomes hunted by a sadistic group of killers.
+Her new talents pay off when she becomes hunted by a sadistic group of killers.

 The movie was generally liked by audiences and horror fans, and it received mixed reviews from critics.
-But even the critics who didn’t particularly care for Final Girl, praised the brilliant performance by Abigail Breslin as Veronica.
+But even the critics who didn’t particularly care for Final Girl praised the brilliant performance by Abigail Breslin as Veronica.
 Cinema Crazed gave the movie high marks, and it describes why Final Girl is one of the best horror movies on Netflix featuring a strong woman.

 “Abigail Breslin has really managed to leave her mark on the horror genre of late.
 She’s really approached the genre with respect and a lot of charisma, prompting some prime roles only she could tackle.
-“Final Girl” is one of those roles that seems custom fit for Breslin who uses this role to show she’s no longer the cute little girl or adorable teenager anymore.
+‘Final Girl’ is one of those roles that seems custom fit for Breslin who uses this role to show she’s no longer the cute little girl or adorable teenager anymore.
 She’s a woman, and she’s making herself seen big time.

 “Veronica is a very interesting heroine who could prove to be able to bring down all kinds of horror tropes while trying to fit in to her current society.
 There’s even a hinted romance between her and her mentor that’s heavily hinted at, and should there be a sequel, I’d love to see how it’s approached further with a follow up.”